maelvls/maelvls.github.io/content/2019/go-happy-line-of-sight/index.md

 ---
-title: 'Go Happy Path: the Unindented Line of Sight'
+title: "Go Happy Path: the Unindented Line of Sight"
 tags:
   - go
 date: 2019-11-23
 description: Readability is a property we all love about Go.
 In other languages, it might be fine to have a lot of nested if statements; in Go, it is a good practice to keep away from overly-nested logic.
 url: "/go-happy-line-of-sight"
 images:
   - go-happy-line-of-sight/cover-happy-line-of-sight.png
 author: Maël Valais
 devtoId: "210090"
 devtoPublished: true
 ---

 Readability is a property we all love about Go.
 In other languages, it might be fine to have a lot of nested if statements; in Go, it is a good practice to keep away from overly-nested logic.
 One of the [Go proverbs](https://www.reddit.com/r/ProgrammerTIL/comments/acweob/go_til_a_new_go_proverb_the_happy_path_is/) says:

 > The happy path is left-aligned.